 Naltrexone blocks opiates and similar drugs, especially alcohol, from having their normal effect on the brain.
 Addiction to alcohol is a vicious cycle.
-Taking a drink makes the alcoholic feel immediately feel good, but then leaves him or her feeling worse, generating cravings for the drug.
-As the brain adapts to chronic alcohol use, the highs become less intense, and the lows stronger.
+Taking a drink makes the alcoholic immediately feel good, but then leaves him or her feeling worse once the effects wear off, generating cravings for the drug.
+As the brain adapts to chronic alcohol use, the highs become less intense, and the lows become more difficult to bear.
 This pushes the addict to increase the dose, which further intensifies the process.
 Naltrexone breaks this cycle by blocking the drug from having its usual effect.
 Over time the brain returns to normal, and cravings are diminished.

 There are two common ways of using Naltrexone.
 In the ‘Sinclair Method’ patients take naltrexone one to two hours before drinking.
 Alternatively, naltrexone can be administered on a daily basis.

 Naltrexone is used most successfully to treat alcohol addiction.
-It is also used to treat addiction to opiates, including heroin and prescription painkillers, usually after detox.
-Research is underway on its use treating non-chemical impulse disorders, such as compulsive gambling.
-The effectiveness of Naltrexone depends on genetic factors, in particular the presence of a gene, Asp40, found in about 35% of Americans.
+It is also used to treat addiction to opiates such as heroin and prescription painkillers.
+Research is underway investigating its use treating non-chemical impulse disorders, such as compulsive gambling.
+The effectiveness of Naltrexone depends on genetic factors, in particular, the presence of a gene, Asp40, found in about 35% of Americans.

 Buprenorphine works as a substitute for opioids.
 This means that if you are addicted to heroin or painkillers, buprenorphine can satisfy cravings without making you high and without generating stronger withdrawal symptoms.
 The process is like switching addictions to a new drug that is much less dangerous and easier to quit.
 Buprenorphine works in a similar way to methadone, but has fewer side effects and is harder to abuse.
 This means it can be administered more widely outside addiction clinics.
 Suboxone is a combination of buprenorphine and naxolone, which is an opioid blocker like naltrexone.
 This prevents abuse of the buprenorphine by snorting or injecting.